interlock-network/interlock-models/docs/mads/3-next-evolution.md

 ## Fitness Timeline for 200W Run

-In each generation the fitness hovers between 1.6 and 1.7 billion in revenue.
+In each generation, the fitness hovers between 1.6 and 1.7 billion in revenue.
 Which is not surprising.
-We populate the first generation with randomly generated organisms, that have -- effectively -- a 3-value genome.
+We populate the first generation with randomly generated organisms that have -- effectively -- a 3-value genome.
 It was very likley that a number of those organisms would have a non-zero urgency and a non-zero reward-amount.
 Then it was a matter of letting the evolution converge towards zero, via simple gene-deletion, so that the important factors stood out to us.